homjxi0e/PoC-ActiveX/README.md

-# ActiveX SVG Document Execution
+# ActiveX Collection of the files